Love to Hate You (TV series): Production

 On November 4, 2021, Netflix announced their new series Love to Hate You with Kim Ok-vin as Yeo Mi-ran, an entertainment lawyer, and Teo Yoo as Nam Kang-ho, Korea's top actor, who hates dating.
-The series would be directed by Kim Jung-kwon, written by Choi Soo-young, and produced by Binge Works.
-On November 15, 2021, Go Won-hee joined the cast.
+The series would be directed by Kim Jung-kwon, written by Choi Soo-young, and produced by Binge Works, a subsidiary of Studio S. On November 15, 2021, Go Won-hee joined the cast.

+This series marks the reunion of Kim Ji-hoon and Lee Joo-bin after working together in Money Heist: Korea – Joint Economic Area.

 Episodes

 Release

 The series premiered on Netflix on February 10, 2023, and was available for streaming worldwide.